Healthy Homes Assessment Elderslea

 Elderslea Healthy Homes Compliance Timeframes

-• Ceiling and underfloor insulation is mandatory in all Elderslea and New Zealand rental homes where it’s reasonably practicable to put in.
+• Ceiling and underfloor insulation is required to all Elderslea and New Zealand rental houses where it’s reasonably practicable to put in.

-• Property managers and landlords must keep records that prove compliance with the Healthy Homes Standards that apply or will be applicable during the tenancy of their rental properties.
+• Property managers and landlords have to keep records of their compliance with all Healthy Homes Standard that apply or will apply during the tenancy of an apartment rental.

-• All boarding houses (except Kainga Ora and Community Housing Providers with registered for boarding household tenancies) must comply with the Healthy Homes Standards regardless of when the tenancy began.
+• All boarding households (except Kainga Ora and registered Community Housing Provider Boarding home tenancies) are required to comply with Healthy Homes Standard regardless of when the tenancy began.

 Unreasonable Gaps & Holes